Evidence Based Physical Therapy

 PEDro is the Physical therapy Evidence Database produced by the Center for Evidence- Based Physiotherapy (CEPB), based at the school of Physiotherapy at the University of Sydney, Australia.
 PEDro provides access to abstracts of randomized controlled trials, systematic reviews and evidence-based clinical practice guidelines.
 It is accessible free of charge via the Internet.
 The controlled trials in PEDro are all rated with a methodological quality score, which is useful in terms of enabling users to quickly assess the validity of each trial.

-Hooked on Evidence is an online database of research evidence produced by the American Physical Therapy Association .
-Unfortunately, access to this database is by paid subscription.
+Hooked on Evidence is an online database of research evidence produced by the American Physical Therapy Association (APTA).
+Read-only open access is now available for non-APTA members.
 Hooked on Evidence contains articles, abstracts from research, and articles from peer-reviewed journals.
 Each abstract contains the purpose, study design, participants, method, interventions and outcomes.
 One of the useful features of this database is the inclusion of measures of effect size, which is useful in determining treatment effectiveness in terms of achieving an outcome.

 PubMed, a service of the National Library of Medicine, includes over 14 million citations for biomedical articles back to the 1950's.
 These citations are from MEDLINE and additional life science journals.
 PubMed includes links to many sites providing full text articles and other related resources.